Course Outline

 Machine Translated

-Address all points included in the training program as well as the instructor's flexibility in conducting the sessions and topics that the training participant wishes to explore at any given moment.
+Coverage of all points included in the training program and the trainer's flexibility in conducting sessions and topics that participants wish to develop at a given moment

 Mateusz Gawel